How to Take a Day Trip from Venice to Verona (Train, Car & Tours)

 Evening: Enjoy a Classic Veronese Dinner

 - Dine at Locandina Cappello – Try Risotto all’Amarone or Bigoli pasta.
-Check out my Restaurants in Verona Blog!
+I loved this restaurant and I talk about it in The ULTIMATE First-Timers guide to Verona, Italy

 ➡️ Pro Tip: If you’re taking the train back to Venice, aim for one departing around 8-9 PM to enjoy a leisurely dinner.
 You can typically find tickets on regional trains right up to 10 minutes before the train.